Website Schema Markup and Structured Data

 • Schema markup improves how search engines read your website’s information.
 It uses organized data types like Article, Event, and Product schema.
 This helps search engines understand specific content.

 • JSON-LD is the best way to use schema markup because it is simple and easy.
 It is important to test your schema markup to find mistakes and make sure it works well in search results.
 In the future, schema markup will probably be important for website improvement.
-Especially as AI and voice search become more common.

 What Is Schema Markup?